 In order to meet its monitoring obligations to the IRS, the Corporation is required to inspect each HTC development at least once every three years.
-These periodic inspections may include a tenant file review to be conducted either internally (desk audit), externally (on-site audit), or both.
+These periodic inspections may include a tenant file review to be conducted either externally (on-site audit), internally (desk audit), or both.

-1. Desk Audit Procedures (25 Units or less)
+Desk Audit Procedures (25 Units or less)

-The Corporation, at its discretion, may inspect developments with 25 units or less utilizing the desk audit (internal) procedure.
+The Corporation, at its discretion, may inspect developments with 24 units or less utilizing the desk audit (internal) procedure.
 Developments audited utilizing this method will be given a specified period of time to prepare and submit to the Corporation a legible photo copy of all inspection items requested.
 Ample notification will be given to owners to grant time to prepare the requested documents.

-2. On-site Audit Procedures
+1. On-site Audit Procedures